Please note: you must be an Admin to create and manage Custom Issue Fields.

 When creating a new single line or multi line Custom Issue Field, you’ll notice an ‘Advanced’ link in the pop-up.
-Clicking this link provides the ‘’Map Metadata to Field’ option, which relates to how this data will appear in Power BI.
-To learn more, please the last section of this guide, Use Custom Issue Fields with Power BI.
+Clicking this link provides the ‘’Map Metadata to Field’ option, which relates to how this data will populate your fields in new Issues with correlating metadata.

 Once you have provided all of this information, click the ‘Save’ button.
 The new Custom Issue Field will appear in your list of active Custom Issue Fields.

 To see what Custom Issue Fields will look like in the full Issue page view, see How Do I Adjust My 3-Pane View?

 You can also set Custom Issue Fields when creating an Issue on behalf of a user.
 To learn how, see How Do I Create An Issue On Behalf Of A User?

 Please note: If value in a drop-down field is deleted later, it will be removed from all Smart Views, Issues, and Automations it is associated with.
 If it is re-added later, it will need to be manually re-added to those Smart Views and Automations.

 Now that you’ve created your first Custom Issue Fields, learn how to manage them by reviewing the following FAQs: